nscale4by8/nscale4x8/index.md

 # N Scale 4x8
 This is a site for information and resources related to my N Scale layout started 2019.
+The Table of Contents will guide you through brief descriptions of the techniques and approaches used so far.

 ## [Table of Contents](./README.md)

 ## Gallary

+Here are some images found elsewhere on the site.
+If these pique your curiosity, checkout the Table of Contents.

 ![Turnout at Lift Bridge](prototypeInspiration/turnoutAtLiftBridge.png)